 A cost-benefit analysis helps you understand the bare minimum requirements for a project to be worthwhile.
 In other words, it’s a good way to establish a baseline.

 Getting started is as simple as checking your stakeholder register (or building one) and figuring out who the key stakeholders are for your project.
 They’re the best source of information for the first round of requirement gathering.

 2. Solicit requirements from stakeholders

-Once you find your stakeholders, talk to them.
-Figure out what’s important to the success of the project.
+Once you find the stakeholders, talk to them to determine what’s important for the success of the project.
 You’ll likely end up with a mix of technical and business requirements, which is exactly what you’re looking for.

 4. Prioritize requirements